107.6 Completing the AMR

 If the person is a candidate for SSI or SSDI benefits and referred to the Disability Advocacy Program (DAP), the caseworker must include that information in this section and write that the person must apply with Social Security, keep all appointments and agree to appeal the decision if the SSI or SSDI application is denied for medical reasons.
 The caseworker must explain to the person that the DAP advocate will help with the appeal process.

-Non- core activities are available if additional hours are needed to meet the minimum work requirement after the required core activity hours are met or when all opportunities to participate in a countable core activity have been exhausted or are not available.
+Supplementary activities are available if additional hours are needed to meet the minimum work requirement after the required activity hours are met or when all opportunities to participate in a countable activity have been exhausted or are not available.

 See Cash Handbook Chapter 135.2 Employment and Training Activities.

-The activities or employment should relate to the person's long term goal and first steps written in AMR Section "Goals".
+The activities or employment should relate to the person's long-term goal and first steps that are written in the AMR Section "Goals".

 The AMR must include name, address, and phone number of the program or activity.
 In addition, list the specific date and time the person should report to the program or activity.